PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/page-variables-and-methods/+page.md

 }
 ```

 The method in the example above is named `setNameToBob()`, but you can name it whatever you want.
-However, to get code that is easy to read, the name of the method should reflect what the code in the method does, so `setNameToBob()` is a very good name in this case, since that's precisely what the code in the method does.
+However, to get code that is easy to read, the name of the method needs to reflect what the code in the method does, so `setNameToBob()` is a very good name in this case, since that's precisely what the code in the method does.

 To tell the computer that the code in the method `setNameToBob()` should be executed when the user clicks on a button, we need to call the configuration method `onClick()` on the button, and pass it the method as an argument (i.e. write `p.setNameToBob` between the parentheses):